There are special tax rules for a nonmilitary spouse (or civil union partner) of a member of the Armed Forces.

-Under the Federal Military Spouses Residency Relief Act (P.L.
-111-97), a military servicemember's nonmilitary spouse/civil union partner is allowed to keep a tax domicile while moving from state to state, as long as he or she moves into a state to be with a spouse/civil union partner who is in the state on military orders.
+Under the federal Military Spouses Residency Relief Act (P.L.
+111-97), a military service member's nonmilitary spouse/civil union partner is allowed to keep a tax domicile while moving from state to state, as long as he or she moves into a state to be with a spouse/civil union partner who is in the state on military orders.

-If you are a nonmilitary spouse/civil union partner and you were domiciled outside New Jersey when you married (entered into a civil union), you are not considered a resident of New Jersey if:
+If you were a resident of another state, meaning your domicile was outside New Jersey, when you married (entered into a civil union), you are not considered a resident of New Jersey if:

-Under the Act, a nonmilitary spouse/civil union partner who meets these requirements is not subject to New Jersey Income Tax on earned income from services performed in New Jersey.
-However, the nonresident civilian spouse/civil union partner is subject to tax on all other types of income from New Jersey sources, such as gain from sale of property located in New Jersey.
+If you meet these requirements, you are not subject to New Jersey Income Tax on earned income from services performed in New Jersey.
+However, you are subject to tax on all other types of income from New Jersey sources, such as gain from sale of property located in New Jersey.

 If New Jersey Income Tax was withheld in error from your wages or you made estimated tax payments in error, you must file a New Jersey nonresident return (Form NJ-1040NR) to get a refund.
 The income section of the New Jersey nonresident return has two columns: Column A, income from everywhere, and Column B, income from New Jersey sources.
 If you (and your military spouse/civil union partner if filing a joint return) had no income from New Jersey sources other than your own New Jersey wages, complete your nonresident return as follows:

 More information on Income Tax Filing Requirements is available.
-For additional information on military personnel, see Tax Topic Bulletin GIT-7, Military Personnel (298KB).
+For additional information on military personnel, see Tax Topic Bulletin GIT-7, Military Personnel 298KB.